Toll Collector

 Kicka$$ thread!
 Pretty much every question I would've asked has been asked.
 Is there anything that HASN'T been asked that you wish had been?

-Asked by Mason almost 12 years ago
+Asked by Mason over 12 years ago

 It's been a blast.
 Everyone has had much more thoughtful and in-depth questions than I expected and it's been a pleasure answering them.
 I was hoping someone would mention license plates because I had a funny story to share.
 I was working at the smallest station in my section one day.
 There wasn't much surrounding the station but it had a knack of attracting some of the weirdest people you can imagine.
 I was working the exit side one day when a large white SUV pulled in carrying the largest four black women I've ever seen.
 Customized licensed plate read PUDDIN.
 I did the best I could to hold it together during the transaction.
 Also the guy with the GETATAN plate turned out to be a jerk.
 Shocking.